Mark Webber (actor): Personal life

 As of 2013, they reside in the Beachwood Canyon community of Los Angeles.

 Webber and his mother are longtime outspoken advocates for the homeless.
 They have organized protest walks, helped educate voters, and volunteered to provide food and shelter to the urban poor in Philadelphia and elsewhere.
-Honkala ran for Sheriff of Philadelphia in 2011 with the Green Party on a "no evictions" platform.
+He supported Cheri Honkala's run for Sheriff of Philadelphia in 2011 with the Green Party on a "no evictions" platform.

 He is a long-time vegan.